 He pulled her down on the sofa and kissed her again.
 And then, just as he was about to tell her about his queer dream, his fingers came in contact with something lying on the seat of the sofa.
 His voice froze.
 He did not even have to pick the thing up, for he knew what it was.
-And he knew that it would have a blue handle and varicolored bristles. • The End.
+And he knew that it would have a blue handle and varicolored bristles.
+The End.

-ABOUT

-AMERICAN BLUES THEATER

-AMERICAN BLUES THEATER

-Winner of American Theatre Wing's prestigious 2016 National Theatre Company Award, AMERICAN BLUES THEATER is a premier arts organization with an intimate environment that patrons, artists, and all Chicagoans call home.
+ABOUT AMERICAN BLUES THEATER AMERICAN BLUES THEATER Winner of American Theatre Wing's prestigious National Theatre Company Award, American Blues Theater is a premier arts organization with an intimate environment that patrons, artists, and all Chicagoans call home.
 American Blues Theater explores the American identity through the plays it produces and communities it serves.
-American Blues Theater follows three guiding values both on and off its stages-to be accessible, responsible, and true.

-Their diverse and multi-generational 37-member Ensemble has over 532+ combined years of collaboration on stage.
-As of 2016, the theater and artists have 186 Joseph Jefferson Awards and nominations that celebrate excellence in Chicago theater and over 31 Black Theater Alliance Awards.
-Their artists are honored with Pulitzer Prize nominations, Academy Awards, Golden Globe Awards, Emmy Awards, and numerous other accolades.
+Our diverse and multi-generational 36-member Ensemble has nearly 600 combined years of collaboration on stage.
+As of 2018, our theater and artists have 204 Joseph Jefferson Awards and nominations that celebrate excellence in Chicago theater and 36 Black Theater Alliance Awards.
+Our artists are honored with Pulitzer Prize nominations, Academy Awards, Golden Globe Awards, Emmy Awards, and numerous other accolades.
 For over thirty years, American Blues has created essential productions and live theatrical experiences for Chicagoland.
 Their best known production is Chicago's holiday tradition It's a Wonderful Life: Live in Chicago! that has entertained over 50,000 patrons since 2002!
 Terry Teachout of The Wall Street Journal wrote American Blues is "exceptional" and the company "feels like home."
 Chris Jones of Chicago Tribune claimed Blues is "strikingly honest [with] deep emotional souls."
 In addition to first-class theater, American Blues Theater believes it is an honor and duty to serve the community.
-They provide an integrated arts education program to Chicago Public Schools that serves over 2,000 students annually.
-They hold "Pink Previews" which donates a portion of box office sales to breast cancer research.
+They provide an integrated arts education program to Chicago Public Schools that serves approximately 3,000 students annually.
+They hold "Pediatric Previews" which donates a portion of box office sales to St. Jude Children's Research Hospital.
 They donate thousands of complimentary tickets to underserved communities.
 They provide community engagement events called "Town Halls" for patrons following Sunday matinee performance, including curated discussions with Northwestern University psychologists.
 As a Blue Star Theater, they honor military service and first-responders through various initiatives.
-Former President of Illinois Labor History Society, Larry Spivak wrote, "American Blues is a dynamic force in Chicago - connecting culture, art, history, and politics into a holistic, aesthetic experience."
+Former President of Illinois Labor History Society, Larry Spivak wrote, "American Blues is a dynamic force in Chicago connecting culture, art, history, and politics into a holistic, aesthetic experience." • SEASON 33 "Home Sweet Home"

-SEASON 31

-"Define Yourself"